William Scott Vare: United States House of Representatives

 In 1912, Vare was elected to the first of seven terms in the House of Representatives.
 While in the House, his voting record took a much more pronounced turn to the left.
 He supported the abolition of child labor, the federal income tax, the rights of unions to bargain collectively, and voting rights for women and the ending of segregation on passenger rail cars.
 In 1921 Vare's rival, Senator Boies Penrose, died.
 The following year his older brother Ed also died.
 This left Bill Vare as the undisputed political leader of Philadelphia, with broad influence over the burgeoning industrial and economic region of the middle Atlantic seaboard.

 Vare's voting record in the United States House of Representatives was classically Pennsylvania Republican, or more liberal on social issues and then more conservative on issues of pure business.
 Vare repeatedly pursued the repeal of Prohibition because of the cruel police state it imposed, and was actually able to show, statistically, that alcohol-related crimes increased threefold in Philadelphia during the first years of Prohibition.

+Vare's enemies called him "Boss Vare".
 The Republican organization in Philadelphia received many offers to do business from the likes of Waxey Gordon and "Lucky" Luciano.
 But this was no ordinary arrangement, as Vare forced both Gordon and Luciano to agree that Vare would hold a veto power over any racket operating in Philadelphia.
 In a further bid to gird the fiscal foundation of the Party, Vare decided to extract "loyalty oaths" from the entire Philadelphia Republican organization.
 Vare was also able to exert tremendous influence over Philadelphia's legal business.
 This was a strong form of politics, because Vare had much influence with the unions.

-Vare used his political power to relocate the Sesquicentennial Exposition from Center City, Philadelphia to South Philadelphia and provide his constituents with millions of dollars worth of jobs and infrastructure investment.
+Vare used his political power to relocate the Sesquicentennial Exposition from Center City, Philadelphia to South Philadelphia and provide his constituents with millions of dollars' worth of jobs and infrastructure investment.